 18 Things You Didn’t Know About Prince Harry

-He may be in the public eye often, but the former royal has a few secrets up his sleeve!
+He may be in the public eye often, but Prince Harry still has a few secrets up his sleeve!

 He loves being a dad

 Even before his wife, Meghan Markle, the Duchess of Sussex, was expecting their first child, Archie, Prince Harry talked about his wish for children.
 “I can’t wait for the day, so it will be fantastic,” Harry told ABC News in 2016, just months before he met Meghan.
 “I’ve got a kid inside of me.
 I want to keep that.
 I adore kids.
 I enjoy everything that they bring to the party.
 They just say what they think.”
 Harry can’t get enough of Archie—and now he and Meghan have a daughter, Lilibet, as well.
 And this is what Meghan had to say about motherhood.
 Here’s the entire royal family tree explained in one easy chart.